Computational and Systems Biology

 Computational and systems biology, as practiced at MIT, is organized around "the 3 Ds" of description, distillation, and design.
 In many research programs, systematic data collection is used to create detailed molecular- or cellular-level descriptions of a system in one or more defined states.
 Given the complexity of biological systems and the number of interacting components and parameters, system modeling is often conducted with the aim of distilling the essential or most important subsystems, components, and parameters, and of obtaining simplified models that retain the ability to accurately predict system behavior under a wide range of conditions.
 Distillation of the system can increase the interpretability of the models in relation to evolutionary and engineering principles such as robustness, modularity, and evolvability.
 The resulting models may also serve to facilitate rational design of perturbations to test understanding of the system or to change system behavior (e.g., for therapeutic intervention), as well as efforts to design related systems or systems composed of similar biological components.

 More than 70 faculty members at the Institute participate in MIT's Computational and Systems Biology Initiative (CSBi).
 These investigators span nearly all departments in the School of Science and the School of Engineering, providing CSB students the opportunity to pursue thesis research in a wide variety of different MIT laboratories.
 It is also possible for students to arrange collaborative thesis projects with joint supervision by faculty members with different areas of expertise.
-Areas of active research include behavioral genetics and genomics; bioengineering and neuroengineering; biological networks and machine learning; cancer systems biology; cellular biophysics; chemical biology and metabolomics; epigenomics; evolutionary and computational biology; microbiology and systems ecology; molecular biophysics and structural biology; precision medicine and medical genomics; quantitative imaging; regulatory genomics and proteomics; single cell manipulations and measurement; stem cell and developmental systems biology; and synthetic biology and biological design.
+Areas of active research include behavioral genetics and genomics; bioengineering and neuroengineering; biological networks and machine learning; cancer systems biology; cellular biophysics; chemical biology and metabolomics; evolutionary and computational biology; microbiology and systems ecology; molecular biophysics and structural biology; precision medicine and medical genomics; quantitative imaging; regulatory genomics, epigenomics, and proteomics; single cell manipulations and measurement; stem cell and developmental systems biology; synthetic biology and biological design; and systems immunology.

 The CSB PhD program is an Institute-wide program that has been jointly developed by the Departments of Biology, Biological Engineering, and Electrical Engineering and Computer Science.
 The program integrates biology, engineering, and computation to address complex problems in biological systems, and CSB PhD students have the opportunity to work with CSBi faculty from across the Institute.
 The curriculum has a strong emphasis on foundational material to encourage students to become creators of future tools and technologies, rather than merely practitioners of current approaches.
 Applicants must have an undergraduate degree in biology (or a related field), bioinformatics, chemistry, computer science, mathematics, statistics, physics, or an engineering discipline, with dual-emphasis degrees encouraged.